Video: Romanesque Facade

 This may have been the inspiration for the imperial equestrian statue which had once dominated the south porch entrance, although such depictions were not exceptional on the exteriors of Romanesque churches of Aquitaine.

-The western facade of Notre-Dame is perhaps the most elaborately carved of all Aquitainian churches and its iconographic programme was intended as an epic celebration of the role of the Virgin Mary in the narrative of Christian salvation history.
+However it was the western facade of Notre-Dame which drew the attention of visitors to the shrine.
+Of all Aquitainian churches it was perhaps the most elaborately carved and its iconographic programme was intended as an epic celebration of the role of the Virgin Mary in the narrative of Christian salvation history.
 Dominated by two registers of arcades whose figures represent the Apostolic tradition of the Church, the western end is surmounted by a triangular fronton bearing an image of Christ.